 Welcome to Upper Lighthorne Parish Council

-Lighthorne Heath is a village and civil parish in Warwickshire, England.
+Upper Lighthorne is a civil parish in Warwickshire, England.
 It is located some six miles to the south east of Leamington Spa and is very close to the M40 motorway.

 The village was originally built in 1942 to house the airmen and ground crews of RAF Gaydon, which was a training airfield for bomber crew and in particular navigators.
 It was also used for a short period for training glider pilots.

 In 1954 the airfield was mothballed and reconstructed as a V bomber training station, the housing was extended with the construction of the officers’ quarters, the NAFFI (which later became the shop but has since been pulled down), children’s playgrounds and sports fields.
 The area was for a very short period called the Meadow to reflect its origin but was renamed Lighthorne Heath, to reflect its’ geographical location next to the old quarry that had returned to a natural environment that is now home to many crested newts and other species.

 In 1955 the first V bomber landed at Gaydon and RAF Gaydon became home to the first operational V bomber squadron.
 It continued in many roles over the subsequent years, primarily training navigators until it finally closed as an operational airfield in October 1974.

 In 1978 British Leyland acquired the site and created an automotive Research and Development Centre spearheading many international automotive development initiatives.
 The site now houses the Jaguar Heritage Centre, British Motor Museum and Jaguar Land Rover Development Centre.